Adaptech/letseventsource/README.md

 # Join us at [LesterCon 2018](https://workshop.adaptechsolutions.net/lestercon2018/) April 12th and 13th in Vancouver for the open source launch!!

-# Let's Event Store

-Lester takes a specification for an event sourced system and produces deployment-ready commands, events, documentation and infrastructure.

 ## Event Sourced Systems, Made Simple